 Where to Stay for Brisbane 2032

-Brisbane currently has around 46,000 hotel rooms.
-The Games will need approximately 76,000.
+Brisbane has 46,000 hotel rooms.
+The Games need 76,000.
 Here's how to find a base that works — at a price that makes sense.

 46k existing rooms